piyushsharma149/BitfitPart2/README.md

-# Android Project 5 - *Bitfit*
+# Android Project 6 - *BITFIT PART 2*

 Submitted by: **Piyush Sharma**

-**Bitfit** is a health metrics app that allows users to track their daily calorie intake
+**Bitfit Part 2** is a health metrics app that allows users to track calorie intake and average calorie from each food

 Time spent: **5** hours spent in total